Alert: Airbus receives order for up to 33 new aircraft to Kuwait's Jazeera Airways in deal valued over $3.3 billion - NewsBreak

 Aerospace manufacturer Airbus has left the Dubai Airshow with 408 orders (269 firm orders and 139 commitments) for its aircraft.
 The planemaker eclipsed its rival Boeing, which received 101 orders over the four-day show.
 Airbus benefited from a huge order on the opening day from Indigo Partners and also received its first order for the A350 Freighter.

-Kuwait Airways is ready to begin uplinking and downlinking non-critical non-air traffic control (ATC) Aircraft Communications Addressing and Reporting System (ACARS) messages over internet protocol (IP) links, according to a Nov.
-14 press release shared by Collins Aerospace from the Dubai Air Show.
-Two of the Airbus A330neo aircraft being...

-DUBAI (Reuters) -Kuwaiti low cost carrier Jazeera Airways placed a multi-billion dollar order with European planemaker Airbus for 28 single aisle A320neo family passenger jets on Tuesday.
-The preliminary agreement for 20 A320neo and 8 A321neo aircraft was made on the third day of the Dubai Airshow, the largest in-person...
+DUBAI, Nov 16 (Reuters) - Kuwaiti low cost carrier Jazeera Airways (JAZK.KW) placed a multi-billion dollar order with European planemaker Airbus (AIR.PA) for 28 single aisle A320neo family passenger jets on Tuesday.
+The preliminary agreement for 20 A320neo and 8 A321neo aircraft was made on the third day of the...

 Kuwait’s Jazeera Airways has placed an MOU with Airbus at the Dubai Air Show for 28 new A320 jets.
 Before the air show, reports suggested that the budget carrier was in talks with Airbus and Boeing to buy as many as 30 Airbus A320neo or Boeing 737 MAX jets in a deal worth up to $2 billion.